sirineb/Java-Core/README.md

 * Character Streams are input and output for 16-bit unicode.
 The most used related classes are FileReader and FileWriter.
 Internally FileReader uses FileInputStream and FileWriter uses FileOutputStream but the difference is that FileReader reads two bytes at a time and FileWriter writes two bytes at a time.
 * Standard Streams: Standard Input (System.in), Standard Output (System.out) and Standard Error (System.err).
 * Directories in Java are a File which can contain a list of other files and directories.
+### String, StringBuilder and StringBuffer
+* String is immutable  (once created can not be changed) object.
+Every immutable object in Java is thread safe: cannot be used by two threads simultaneously.
+Once assigned, they cannot be changed.
+* StringBuffer is mutable.
+It has the same methods as the StringBuilder, but each method in StringBuffer is synchronized that is StringBuffer is thread safe.
+* StringBuilder is same as the StringBuffer.
+It stores the object in heap and it can also be modified.
+StringBuilder is not thread safe.
+StringBuilder is fast as it is not thread safe.